ltayara1/Blockchain-Project-Approval-in-Local-Government/README.md

 Both phases of this project are not necessarily tied to government and could be used in Finance Offices in other private industries to increase accuracy, productivity, and efficiency.

+#### Potential Impact on Fintech/Financial Industry

+Impacts stemming from the rise of Fintech on the Finanacial Industry and government service are vast and wide.
+Such impacts as merging FinTech companies with financial institutions to balance consumer protection, improving payment systems that span across borders with built in liscensing.

 ### *Implications*